posted November 16, 2020

 - 1 Tablespoon brown sugar

-Place for Brussels sprout bites on the grill grates over indirect heat, close the lid and cook for 45 minutes to an hour.
+- Grill the Brussels sprouts.
+Place the Brussels sprouts on the grill grates over indirect heat, close the lid and cook for 45 minutes to 1 hour.
 Turn the bites as needed to ensure even cooking and to prevent any of the sugar from burning.
 The bites are done when the bacon is evenly crisped and browned and the sprouts are tender.
-Serve warm.